Payment link purchases

 Email content and design

-• payment ID (from the payment_id parameter)
+• payment identifier (from the payment_id parameter)

 • payment link expiry date and time (from the best_before parameter)